 Recommended by Sophie from We Dream of Travel.

 Castle Combe, tucked away in the southern Cotswolds, has often been described as the prettiest village in England.
 And it’s easy to see why.

 For a bit of luxury, stay the night at The Manor House Hotel.
-Set amidst 365 acres, this 14th century building is made up of 50 unique rooms, each with their own charm.
+Set amidst 365 acres, this 14th-century building is made up of 50 unique rooms, each with its own charm.